kleqing/Oxi/README.md

     > A: Osu! has already have a option to disable it.
 Just go to 'Options' and type 'Combo burst' and disable it.

+- Q: What if I downloaded `zip` file?
+    > A: Just extract it in a any folder

 ## Changelog

 - v1.0